Designing Efficient Hybrid and Single-Arm Trials: External Control Borrowing and Sample Size Calculation: An Experimental Design Problem

 When no EC data are available, the setting reduces to a completely RCT design ($N_{\mathcal{E}} = 0$, $\pi_A(\boldsymbol{X}) = \pi_A$).
 In this case, the standard two-sample z-test based on the difference-in-means estimator, $\widehat{\tau}_{std} = \widehat{\mathbb{E}}(Y\mid R=1, A=1) -\widehat{\mathbb{E}}(Y \mid R=1, A=0)$, is typically employed \citep{winer1971statistical}.
 Under the standard assumptions for the z-test, including that outcomes are independent and identically distributed, normally distributed with known and constant variances within each RCT treatment arm, and obtained from a random sample, the estimator $\widehat{\tau}_{std}$ follows a normal distribution: $\sqrt{N_{\mathcal{R}}}(\widehat{\tau}_{std} - \tau) \sim \mathcal{N}(0, V_{\tau_{std}})$, where $V_{\tau_{std}} = \sigma_{1,1}^2/\pi_A + \sigma_{0,1}^2/(1-\pi_A)$.
 For a fixed allocation ratio $\pi_A$, the minimum required trial size $N_{\mathcal{R}}^{std} = N_t^{std} + N_c^{std}$ to achieve power $1-\beta$ at a two-sided significance level $\alpha$ can be derived from the power formula \eqref{eq:power_gen} as:

 where $N_t^{std}$ and $N_c^{std}$ denote the required sample sizes for the treatment and control groups in the current study, respectively.
 Alternatively, under Assumption \ref{assum:consis} and \ref{assum:ign}, the augmented inverse probability weighted (AIPW) estimator $\widehat{\tau}_{aipw}$ is consistent and achieves the semiparametric efficiency bound with correctly specified nuisance functions, implying that no other RCT-based estimator can achieve a smaller asymptotic variance \citep{schuler2021designing}.
-Thus, applying $\widehat{\tau}_{aipw}$ for a completely RCT design is expected to improve trial efficiency relative to $\widehat{\tau}_{std}$.
+Thus, applying $\widehat{\tau}_{aipw}$ for the RCT design is expected to improve trial efficiency relative to $\widehat{\tau}_{std}$.

-When external control data of size $N_{\mathcal{E}}$ are available prior to the design, they can help minimize subject enrollment in the internal control arm.
+When external control data are available prior to the design, they can help minimize subject enrollment in the internal control arm.
 In settings where the internal control arm is retained ($0 < \pi_A < 1$), $\widehat{\tau}_{ec}$ can be employed for the hybrid design.
 When no internal control arm is included ($\pi_A = 1$), $\widehat{\tau}_{sa}$ can be used for the single-arm design.
 Notably, $\widehat{\tau}_{aipw}$ arises as a special case of $\widehat{\tau}_{ec}$ obtained by setting $\widehat{r}(\boldsymbol{X}) = 0$.
+In both hybrid and single-arm designs, the EC data of size $N_{\mathcal{E}}$ are assumed to be fit for purpose and to satisfy the compatibility requirement.
 By leveraging ECs, hybrid designs have the potential to achieve greater efficiency by reducing the required sizes of the current study compared with RCT designs, especially when the treatment allocation proportion $\pi_A$ is large.